tautvydasversockas/CSharp_Beginners_Course/05-arrays-and-loops/README.md

 </details>

-## Exercise 5.6: rewrite FetchData page to display list on our animals in the table.
+## Exercise 5.6: rewrite FetchData page to display list of our animals in the table.
 Make use of ShelterAnimalService there.

 <details>
 <summary>Solution</summary>